Wondering whether you need to report taxes on your Ledger wallet?

 With CoinLedger, you can pull your Ledger transactions directly from Ethereum and other blockchains in a few easy steps.

-1. Within the CoinLedger app, go to ‘Add Account’ and select ‘Ethereum’.
+1. Within the CoinLedger app, go to ‘Add Account’ and select the relevant blockchain.

-2. Now, it’s time to retrieve your Ledger Ethereum address.
+2. Now, it’s time to retrieve the relevant wallet address from Ledger.
 Click on Receive on the left-hand side Menu of the Ledger Live App.

 4. Press Continue and follow the prompts to connect and unlock your device.

-6. Enter your public ETH address within the CoinLedger app, and let the platform import your trades from the Ethereum blockchain.
+6. Enter your public wallet address within the CoinLedger app, and let the platform import your trades directly from the blockchain.

 You can also report your Ledger transactions using CoinLedger’s manual import template.